 Nope, who needs evidence?
 Instead it was time to Fix the World!

 Why did they need to raise money to fly to other countries to build this?
-Because shipping the device pre-assembled might end up with the questionable device stuck in customs, and because Robitaille’s quantum energy expertise is unparallelled, the husband and wife team hopped on a plane to Taiwan, London, and Morocco.
+Because shipping the device pre-assembled might end up with the questionable device stuck in customs, and because Robitaille’s quantum energy expertise is unparallelled, the family team hopped on a plane to Taiwan, London, and Morocco.

 It was only after getting off the ground that they announced they had achieved something called “Resonance,” which they never took the time to define.
 It certainly does not mean (spoiler alert!) that any form of measurable electricity is generated.